emma-33/holbertonschool-higher_level_programming/python-exceptions/README.md

-Function 0 : Prints x elements of a list
+Function 0 : prints x elements of a list
+Function 1 : prints an integer with "{:d}".format()